abstract-theory/thinc/README.rst

 Examples
 ========

-Below are snippets of C and C++ code along with the equivilent snippet of THINC code.
+Below are snippets of C and C++ code along with the equivalent snippet of THINC code.

 Hello World with a for loop
 -----------------------------